-Jonathan is a brand-new journal featuring short fiction by self-identified queer writers from all across the LGBTQ spectrum.
+Jonathan is a journal featuring short fiction by self-identified queer writers from all across the LGBTQ spectrum.
 Named after the lesser-known close friend (and speculated lover) of King David in the Old Testament, Jonathan features gay writers and their short stories in each issue.

 Jonathan: A Queer Fiction Journal